Bertrand Badré

 Bertrand Badré was born on 10 May 1968.
 He is the son of Denis Badré, Senator of Hauts-de-Seine until 2011 and mayor of Ville d'Avray.
-Bertrand Badré is CEO and Founder of BlueOrange Capital, an investment fund that aims to finance the Sustainable Development Goals with market level financial returns.
+Bertrand Badré is the CEO and founder of BlueOrange Capital, an investment fund that focuses on investments aligned with the Sustainable Development Goals with market level financial returns.
 Previously, Badré served as managing director and Chief Financial Officer of the World Bank Group.
 Badré also held key positions at Société Générale, Crédit Agricole and Lazard, and was an advisor to previous French President Jacques Chirac’s diplomatic team.
-He is currently a member or chairs numerous boards panels, committees, and research institutions, and teaches in a number of universities.
-His most recent book is titled “Money Honnie, si la finance sauvait le monde?” with a foreword from Gordon Brown, former prime minister of the UK and which explores Badré's experience throughout the financial crisis and how we can reboot the system.
-The English version of the book “Can finance save the world?
-Regaining control over money to serve common good” has been prefaced by the president of France, Emmanuel Macron.
-The book has also been translated into Italian, Russian, and Chinese.
+His most recent book “Money Honnie, si la finance sauvait le monde?” explores Badré's experience throughout the financial crisis and how we can reboot the system.